 No cold air

 There are a few potential causes if air is moving through your home, but it is not cool.
 One is that dust and debris could build up, making heat exchange less efficient.
 To remedy this, make sure nothing is blocking or limiting air flow anywhere in the system—the air filters, registers, and the compressor.
-If you find your AC is still broken even after removing debris and blockage, it may require futher diagnostics.
+If you find your AC is still broken even after removing debris and blockage, it may require further diagnostics.

 A lesser-known reason for why your system may not be blowing out cold air is that ice has accumulated and is blocking airflow.
 This happens if air filters are too dirty to allow for flow or if the refrigerant is low.
-Cleaning the air filters will take care of the former problem, and calling Commercial Service to recharge the refrigerant will solve the latter issue.
+Cleaning the air filters will take care of the former problem and calling Commercial Service to recharge the refrigerant will solve the latter issue.

 The drain pan is overflowing